 Low-quality relationships, in contrast, appear to put subordinates at a relative disadvantage in terms of job benefits and career progress (Vecchio, 1997).
-In low-quality relationships, members receive less access to the supervisor, fewer resources, and more restricted information, potentially leading to dissatisfaction in the job, lower organizational commitment, employee turnover and higher levels of supervisory control and directives, lower levels of subordinates satisfaction, higher levels of subordinates turnover, less desired assignments (Varma & Stroh, 2001) and "order giving and following" relationships are governed solely by the conditions for employment.
+In low-quality relationships, members receive less access to the supervisor, fewer resources, and more restricted information, potentially leading to dissatisfaction in the job, lower organizational commitment, employee turnover and higher levels of supervisory control and directives, lower levels of subordinates satisfaction, higher levels of subordinates turnover, less desired assignments (Varma & Stroh, 2001) and "order giving and following" relationships (Gagnon & Michael, 2004) akin to those of a contract where relationships are governed solely by the conditions for employment.